myInterview raises $5 million for its video-based job recruitment platform – TechCrunch

 The new funding will be used to expand its sales, product and research and development teams.

-MyInterview was founded in 2016 by Guy Abelsohn and Ben Gillman, after they became frustrated by how difficult it was to make their resumes stand out while job hunting.
+MyInterview was founded in 2016 by Guy Abelsohn and Ben Gillman after they became frustrated by how difficult it was to make their resumes stand out while job hunting.
 MyInterview started out by offering products for companies to integrate into their existing recruitment systems, but launched a standalone platform at the beginning of 2019, well before the COVID-19 pandemic hit.

 “We already had very nice traction over 2019 and into the beginning of 2020,” Gillman told TechCrunch.
 “I like to say that the success we’ve been seeing is independent of COVID, but there’s definitely been an impact in people who are still hiring needing to adopt technology such as myInterview in order to do that more effectively and efficiently with social distancing and the number of applicants coming through because of the market, and the more general adoption of video across the space.”